charamzic/hundredpies/README.md

 ## Day 7 - the first time of creating something

-So on the day 7, I went on learning how to fetch some data and do a simple cli game.
-And it's a well known hangman game.
-It prompts you for the length of a word you would like to guess, fetches the word from https://random-word-api.herokuapp.com/home and you can start guessing.
-I added the binary `/day007/hangman`, so one should be able to download and run it on mac or linux os without python installed, if you wish to give it a try.

 On Day 7, I focused on learning how to fetch data and create a simple CLI game: the classic Hangman.
 The game prompts you to enter the length of a word you'd like to guess, fetches the word from [Random Word API](https://random-word-api.herokuapp.com/home), and then you can start guessing.

-I've included the binary `/day007/hangman`, so you can download and run it on macOS or Linux without needing Python installed.
+I've included the binary [/day007/hangman](day007/hangman), so you can download and run it on macOS or Linux without needing Python installed.
 Feel free to give it a try!

 ![hangman](images/hangman.png)